djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 \approx0.368.
 $$

-So the same physical distance can imply very different correlation depending on direction.
+Thus, the same physical distance can imply very different correlations depending on direction.

 ### How anisotropy is diagnosed